rohit1223/oci-mcp-server/README.md

 ## Troubleshooting

 - Ensure your OCI session files are present and valid.
-- Use Python 3.11 and the provided virtual environment.
+- Use Python 3.13.5 and the provided virtual environment.
 - For LlamaIndex/Ollama, ensure the Ollama server is running and accessible.
+- For Streamable HTTP, ensure the server is running on port 8000 and use the correct headers.